Mecklenburg County Detention Center violating state supervision rules

 The sheriff said the state has not flagged the jail for the problem.

-"You all aren't always making the rounds as required by the minimum standards," WCNC Charlotte pointed out.
+"You all aren't always making the rounds as required by the minimum standards," investigator reporter Nate Morabito pointed out.

 "So, that's a violation of minimum standards," WCNC Charlotte said.